IAR 111: Features

-Safety
+Cockpit

+The cockpit was have accommodated two people - the pilot and navigator - arranged in a tandem seating configuration.
+The forward position, intended for the pilot, would have been provided with a central console featuring analogue navigation equipment along with GPS and a panoramic screen for a high-definition television to give greater visibility for assisting in the take-off and landing phases, while the sides would have populated by the radio communication apparatus, along with the various controls necessary for handling the aircraft.
+The rear position, occupied by the navigator, would have had their own console to display the various operating parameters of the aircraft, along with radio communication, navigation, passive radar, and TV visuals for monitoring of the aircraft.

 The cockpit walls and windows are very thick, able to withstand an engine explosion in case of failure of the rocket.
-Additionally, the cockpit is detachable and is equipped with two rocket propelled parachutes (main and back-up).
+Additionally, the cockpit is detachable and is equipped with a pair of rocket-propelled parachutes slow and stabilise its descent.
+The detach mechanism was to use a pneumatic system.
 The aircraft will have a very large recovery parachute and a smaller anti-stall parachute.

-Mission 6 tested the safety systems with a drop test from 700 m.
-One of the parachutes was opened to test the explosive bolts.
-The test was a success and the cabin was recovered in good condition.
+Mission 6 tested the safety systems with a drop test from 700 m, during which one of the parachutes was opened to test the explosive bolts.
+This test was reported to be a success and that the cabin had been recovered in good condition.

 Specifications

 The specifications released to date are approximate design goals, and include: